Editor’s Note: This a guest post from Steven Kotler, author of The Rise of Superman.

 Nothing like this has ever happened before.
 So the question is, why is it happening now?

-Alongside the other researchers at the Flow Genome Project, I have spent the past 15 years working with these action and adventure sports athletes to figure out what they’re doing to harness flow so successfully and how to apply this information in all domains in society.
+Alongside the other researchers at the Flow Research Collective, I have spent the past 15 years working with these action and adventure sports athletes to figure out what they’re doing to harness flow so successfully and how to apply this information in all domains in society.

 And that’s exactly what I’m going to cover in this post